 To help you decide which VPN is right for you, we’ve written a guide to the best VPN services of 2021.
 There’s something for every budget, and each VPN is comprehensively reviewed in its own article.

 In the following installation guides, we’ll be using IPVanish.
 It’s one of the best VPNs for Kodi and works with every add-on we’ve tested.
 Additionally, since IPVanish maintains its own servers and infrastructure, it offers higher speeds and more reliable connections than many of its competitors.

-READER DEAL: Save over 60% on an IPVanish annual plan here.
+READER DEAL: Save 50% on an IPVanish annual plan here.

 Installing a VPN on PC